Health & medical conditions

 For your safety and the safety of your unborn children, you will not be permitted to fly with us.

-You have to fill out of medical certificate if you're expecting more than one child and travelling 8-12 weeks before due date.
+You have to fill out a medical certificate if you're expecting more than one child and travelling 8-12 weeks before due date.

 In case you have any severe allergy, please let us know in advance and preferably at the time of booking.
 Don't forget to also bring your allergy medicines on board.

-• If you have any illness, physical or mental disability and are in doubt of your possibility to travel, your physician must complete a Medical Information Form (MEDIF).
+• If you have any illness, physical or mental disability and are in doubt of your possibility to travel.

-• If you have been treated for a medical condition including surgical procedures within the last seven days, a Medical Information Form (MEDIF) must be completed.
+• If you have been treated for a medical condition including surgical procedures within the last seven days.
 This applies both for domestic and international travel.

 If you’ve become sick or have been injured and still need to travel, we will do everything we can to guarantee you a safe and pleasant flight.